Lwdthe1/CSC-365-A3/README.md

 This is an assignment from [Doug Lea's](http://gee.cs.oswego.edu/) CSC 365, Data Structures and File Processing, Course at SUNY Oswego.

 "Write a program that collects at least 500 Wikipedia pages and links from these pages to other Wikipedia pages.
 Collect word frequencies as in Assignments 1 and 2 (but feel free to limit to a fixed number of most frequent words).

 As a connectivity check, report the number of spanning trees (for any arbitrary node as initial starting point).
 Store persistently (possibly just in a Serialized file).

 Write a program (either GUI or web-based) that reads the graph from step 1, allows a user to select any two pages (by title) and displays graphically the shortest (weighted by any similarity metric) path between them, if one exists."

 I haven't had a chance to clean up this directory from previous assignments, so setting up and running may require some careful navigating.

+#Algorithms
+The program makes use of two important external algorithms:
+##[Prim's Algorithm](https://www.google.com/search?q=Prim%27s+algorithm&rlz=1C1CHFX_enUS651US651&oq=Prim%27s+algorithm&aqs=chrome..69i57.2479j0j7&sourceid=chrome&ie=UTF-8) for a Minimum Spanning Tree

+##[Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) For Finding Shortest Paths

+Research these algorithms and see how you can make their usage better in the program: `/src/Algorithms`

-# Running to Program
+# Running the Program
 ##Run src/gui/A3GUI5.
 This will launch src/frames/A3Frame5 of which you can change the size to your liking.
 ##Loading Edges
 Click "Load" to load your edges from your websites.
 ###In src/frames/A3Frame5
-The program is currently set up to load edges from /websitesA3.txt.
+The program is currently set up to load edges from `/websitesA3.txt`.
 The program will load the websites from the sites your specify in websitesA3.txt.
 I currently only have one site in there from which thousands more are parsed from.
 The program will save your edges to the /edgesA3D.txt file.